 In this article, we briefly explore electronics contract manufacturing, outline what that EMS provides, and discuss the industry in broad strokes.

-What does an EMS provider do?
+What Does an EMS Provider Do?

 An electronics manufacturing service provider is a company that offers a range of services related to the design, manufacturing, testing, and distribution of electronic assemblies and products.
 EMS providers play an important role in the electronics industry by helping Original Equipment Manufacturers (OEMs) bring their electronic devices to market efficiently and cost-effectively.
 Many electronics contract manufacturers provide value added services for OEMs beyond just product assembly.
 We’ve outlined nine common service areas that these companies provide.